 14) You can probably guess who the next president after Ronald Reagan is going to be.
 After him, the next three presidents will be a) the governor of a Southern state, who will be impeached for having oral sex in the White House, b) a man who will start a war with a Middle Eastern country because of daddy issues, c) a 27-year-old who's going to start law school this fall.

 15) Ronald Reagan is no longer alive, which should come as no surprise because he's already 135 years old.
-Perhaps his most lasting legacy is economic inequality: in 2010, the top 1% of the U.S. population had six times as much wealth as the bottom 80%.
+Perhaps his most lasting legacy is economic inequality: in 2010, the top one percent of the U.S. population had six times as much wealth as the bottom 80 percent.

 16) Elvis is still dead.
 So is his son-in-law, Michael Jackson.
 No, I'm not making that up.

 17) The top-grossing movie of the 1990s will be a film about the Titanic by a man who currently directs sci-fi action movies.
 The top-grossing movie of the 2000s will be a sci-fi action movie about giant blue people, directed by the same guy.